-In this section, we present the results of the proposed method on several difficult situations and compare its performance with some existing techniques both quantitative and qualitatively.
+In this section, we present the results of the proposed method on difficult situations and compare its performance with existing techniques quantitative and qualitatively.

 Convergence speed.
 Our first experiment compares the convergence and recovery speed of our proposed scheduled learning rates with the fixed learning rate and constant window size used in non-parametric density estimation.
 One sample frame of water surface video is shown in Figure 2(a).
 Figure 3(a) shows the convergence speed of the proposed method where the modeling error is plotted against time.
-The modeling error is considered as normalized number of false positives.
-The solid curve shows the error of the model using the proposed scheduled learning.
+The solid curve shows the model error, using the proposed scheduled learning.
 The dashed curve shows the effect of a constant, large learning rate, which converges slower than our proposed method and finally the dotted curve shows the effect of a non-parametric density estimation, with a constant small window size.
-Because the size of the window is small, the model can not learn all the possible changes in the background and converges to a higher error.